oracle-livelabs/database/ahf/ahf-apply-metadata-and-framework-updates/ahf-apply-metadata-and-framework-updates.md

     Updated file /opt/oracle.ahf/orachk/messages/check_messages.json
     Data files updated to 20220602 from 20220516
     ```
-3. To apply framework update:
+    >**Note:** You cannot apply framework updates because **ahf\_33687033.zip** is not included in this workshop.
+The following example is provided solely for informational purposes.

-    >**Note:** You cannot perform this step because **ahf\_33687033.zip** is not included in this workshop.
-This example is provided solely for informational purposes.
+    To apply framework update:

     ```
     <copy>